ricktu288/ray-optics/README.md

 }
 ```

 The DOI shown above is for the project, not for a specific version.
-Versions with individual DOIs can be downloaded from the [release page](https://github.com/ricktu288/ray-optics/releases).
-You may replace the project DOI with the versioned DOI shown on that page, and the year by the year of the release.
+If you want to cite a versioned DOI, please use the [latest release](https://github.com/ricktu288/ray-optics/releases/latest), which is slightly older than the online version and without beta features.
+You can then replace the project DOI above with the versioned DOI shown on that page, and the year by the year of the release.

 The URL field above is optional and not supported by all citation formats.
 You may also use the Zenodo URL or the GitHub URL.